NetBotz TFTP upgrade procedure.

 There is an additional option of rootupgkeep instead of rootupg, which will keep the settings on the appliance.

-18) If you are not using DHCP, after reboot, log into the appliance using a username/password of root/apc to set the network settings on the appliance.
+18) Let the appliance fully boot to the login prompt.
+Log into the appliance using a username/password of root/apc to set the new root password and network settings on the appliance.

 You should now be able to manage the NetBotz Appliance using the Advanced View